Treaty of Constantinople (1897)

 The Treaty of Constantinople was a treaty between the Ottoman Empire and the Kingdom of Greece signed on 4 December 1897 following the Greco-Turkish War (1897).

 Background

 The island of Crete was a part of the Ottoman Empire, but had a predominantly Christian, Greek-speaking population, which had rebelled several times to achieve union with Greece.
 During one such revolt, on 2 February 1897 Greek troops landed in Crete to annex the island.
 This led to the outbreak of the so-called 30 Days' War between the Ottoman Empire and Greece.
 It was fought mainly in Thessaly and Epirus.
-In Thessaly, the superior Ottoman army commanded by Edhem Pasha defeated the Greeks and captured much territory.
-Greece sued for peace and the Great Powers of Europe intervened to force the Ottoman government to return the majority of the lands occupied during the war, and to grant autonomy for Crete.
+In Thessaly, the superior Ottoman army commanded by Edhem Pasha defeated the Greeks and captured a large amount of territory, and at the end there was no major Greek force to prevent the Ottomans from capturing Athens.
+Greece asked for peace and the Great Powers of Europe intervened to force the Ottoman government to return the majority of the lands occupied during the war, and to grant autonomy for Crete.